"Women aged 40 to 59 have the highest rate of depression out of any group based on age and gender in the United States."

 The Female Physiological Response to Stress

 In addition to being at a greater risk for depression caused by hormonal changes, women who are stressed often neglect healthy lifestyle practices.
-They may not eat a healthy diet or drink more than normal and neglect regular exercise.
+They may not eat a healthy diet or they may drink more than normal, and neglect regular exercise.
 Frequent stress leads to behaviors and patterns that in turn can lead to chronic stress, which can further lead to a decline in lifestyle practices.

 Other Common Causes of Depression

 - Family history of depression